rubiojr/sup/README.md

 - List all WhatsApp groups and contacts
 - Send files, images and clipboard to individual users or groups
 - QR code authentication for WhatsApp Web
-- A sample but useful bot
+- A sample but useful bot extensible via plugins (https://sup-registry.rbel.co)

 See [CLI.md](docs/CLI.md) and [BOT.md](docs/BOT.md) for CLI and bot usage.